similicious/hibiscus-actual-budget/README.md

   - `accounts`: Array of account mappings
     - `accountId`: The Actual Budget account ID
     - `hibiscusAccountId`: The Hibiscus account ID
-    - `transactionFilters[]`: Transaction filters, optional
+    - `transactionFilters[]`: Transaction filter rules, optional
-      - `property`: A property of the [hibiscus transaction schema](https://github.com/similicious/hibiscus-actual-budget/blob/main/src/model/hibiscus-transaction.ts#L13)
+      - `property`: A property of a hibiscus transaction ([schema](https://github.com/similicious/hibiscus-actual-budget/blob/main/src/model/hibiscus-transaction.ts#L13))
-      - `value`: A subtring that of the given property
+      - `value`: A string that must be included in the transaction property for the filter to match

 ### Transaction filtering

-To prevent certain transctions to be imported into Actual, rudimentary filtering is available.
-Configure transaction filters on the account level.
+To prevent certain transctions from being imported, rudimentary filtering is available.
+Filters are configured on the transaction level.

-A transaction filter is an array of objects with `property` and `value` keys, where `property` is a key in the [hibiscus transaction schema](https://github.com/similicious/hibiscus-actual-budget/blob/main/src/model/hibiscus-transaction.ts#L13).
-Every component of the filter must match for the transaction to be dropped.
+A (one) transaction filter rule is an array of objects with `property` and `value` keys, where `property` is a key of a hibiscus transaction ([schema](https://github.com/similicious/hibiscus-actual-budget/blob/main/src/model/hibiscus-transaction.ts#L13)).
+The `value` is matched against the given transaction property via `toString().toLowerCase().includes()`.
+Every item of a filter rule must match for the transaction to be dropped.

+Essentially the `transactionFilters` config property is an array of filter rule item arrays.
 The following example defines two filters:

 ```json
 {